nodejs/node/doc/api/fs.md

 * `error` {Error}

 Emitted when an error occurs while watching the file.
+The errored `fs.FSWatcher` object is no longer usable in the event handler.

 ### watcher.close()
 <!-- YAML